-The clinical program usually receives more than 170 applications for 8-10 positions.
-GRE and other data for recent entering classes are shown in the table below.
-In evaluating applications, our review committee puts an emphasis on quantitative indices (as listed in the table), undergraduate courses, letters of recommendation, clinical and research experience, statement of goals, and a personal interview.
-The statement of goals is viewed as a reflection of the applicant's potential to fit with the program in terms of orientation to graduate work and clinical and research interests.
-The majority of students are accepted directly from undergraduate programs, but there are also a number of students who have been accepted with a Master's degree and/or with several years of work experience.
-Applications from minority students are especially encouraged.
+The Clinical Program receives more than 400 applications for 8-10 position openings every year.
+In evaluating applications, our review committee examines GRE scores, undergraduate courses and GPA, letters of recommendation, clinical and research experience, statements of goals, and a required personal interview.
+The statement of goals is viewed as a reflection of the applicant’s fit with the program in terms of orientation to graduate education and research and clinical interests.
+While most students are accepted directly from undergraduate studies a number of successful applicants have earned a Master’s degree and/or have several years of work experience.